-For local reporters, this network offers a chance to investigate a national story about one of the world’s biggest companies in your own backyard.
+This update to our Behind the Smiles Reporting Network expands its potential significantly, offering local reporters a chance to investigate a national story about one of the world’s biggest companies in their own backyards.

 - Portland Mercury: What it’s like to work at Troutdale’s notoriously dangerous Amazon warehouse